Mayhem in Queenstown

 Birth of West Indian opener Charlie Davis, whose last Test hundred was his biggest: 183 against New Zealand in Bridgetown in 1971-72, when he put on 254 with Garry Sobers.
 He'd been almost impossible to dismiss in the 1970-71 series against India (again at home), averaging 132.25.

 Genuinely useful but injury-prone seamer Khan Mohammad was born.
 Often Fazal Mahmood's foil in Tests for Pakistan, the two were just about the only bowlers left standing when Garry Sobers made his world record 365 not out in Kingston in 1957-58.
-Khan Mohammad's figures of 0 for 259 are the worst in any Test innings by a wicketless bowler - but his 54 Test wickets cost only 23.92 each and he had figures of 5 for 61 (including Len Hutton for a duck) at Lord's in 1954 and 6 for 21 against New Zealand in Dacca in 1955-56.
+Khan's figures of 0 for 259 are the worst in any Test innings by a wicketless bowler - but his 54 Test wickets cost only 23.92 each and he had figures of 5 for 61 (including Len Hutton for a duck) at Lord's in 1954 and 6 for 21 against New Zealand in Dacca in 1955-56.

 The first Bangladesh bowler to take a hat-trick, Alok Kapali, was born today.
 That feat came in Peshawar in 2003 - when he helped Bangladesh gain their maiden first-innings lead.
 Kapali scored his maiden ODI hundred in 2008, against India in the Asia Cup in Karachi, but his international career was put on hold when he joined the ICL in 2008.
 However, he quit after a season and made himself available for selection again.

 Another Bangladeshi born on New Year's Day.
 Rubel Hossain made memorable debuts in ODIs and Tests - in a rare one-day win for his side, over Sri Lanka in Mirpur in 2009, and in their historic Test series win in West Indies later that year.
-He sunk New Zealand in an ODI in Mirpur in 2013 with 6 for 26 and famously took Bangladesh into the 2015 World Cup quarter-finals with a four-for.
-He was first spotted at a pace-hunt programme, and went the Under-19 route before establishing himself in the national side.
+He sank New Zealand in an ODI in Mirpur in 2013 with 6 for 26 and famously took Bangladesh into the 2015 World Cup quarter-finals with a four-for.
+Hossain was first spotted at a pace-hunt programme, and went the Under-19 route before establishing himself in the national side.